EmilioRoche/emilioroche.github.io/index.md

 ---

 ## The site

 Welcome!
-This site is a personal one where I can keep track of any projects I have been working on, as well write/document my progress on said projects using [projects](/projects/) for reference.
+This site is a personal one where I can keep track of any projects I have been working on, using [projects](/projects/) for reference.